-(1) Total 2021 estimated capital expenditures includes up to approximately \$0.5 million of growth related projects that will require additional approvals before commencement.
-(2) Renewables reflects spending on the Wynnewood RDU project.
+(1) Total 2022 estimated capitalized costs include approximately \$7 million of growth related projects that will require additional approvals before commencement.
+(2) Renewables reflects spending on the Wynnewood Refinery RDU project.
 Amounts spent in 2020 were previously reported under Other.
 Upon completion and meeting of certain criteria under accounting rules, Renewables is expected to be a new reportable segment.
-As of September 30, 2021, Renewables does not the meet the definition of an operating segment as defined under ASC 280.
+As of December 31, 2021, Renewables does not the meet the definition of a reportable segment as defined under ASC 280.